 Two days in Florence isn’t much time.
-But, with some advance planning and ambition, you can spend a wonderful weekend there.
-This Florence itinerary takes you to the city’s must see attractions, famous landmarks, and world class museums.
+But, with some advance planning and ambition, you can have a fantastic visit.

 Florence is simply iconic.
 It’s a city that has served as both the star and backdrop to some of the greatest moments in history and Renaissance art.

 Whether you’re a lover of museums, a foodie, a history buff, an architecture enthusiast, or just someone who enjoys wandering through the winding streets of an ancient city, Florence has something to offer everyone.